mailgun/gubernator/README.md

 ### Architecture
-See [architecture.md](/architecture.md) for a full discription of the architecture and the inner workings of gubernator.
+See [architecture.md](/architecture.md) for a full description of the architecture and the inner workings of gubernator.